amiaopensource/vrecord/Resources/Documentation/settings.md

 Vrecord will then prompt you for a unique ID.
 The ID that you type in will become a prefix for the filename of all the resulting files in that recording session.
 After entering your unique ID you will be asked to press enter to start recording.
 Press enter and start playing your tape.
 The vrecord window will appear.
 Do not type any keys or click the mouse inside the window while the vrecord is working.

 #### Video Views

+**Unfiltered mode** — Unfiltered mode display only the playback image in the vrecord window.
+This option works well to aviod buffer overruns, PTS discontinuties, and crashing for setups that cannot handle the additional processing during capture.

 **Broadcast Range Visual mode** — Broadcast Range Visual mode displays the video feed, the video feed with pixels out of broadcast range highlighted, the waveform monitor, and the vectorscope in the vrecord window.